Welcome to Week 9 Start ‘Em, Sit ‘Em.

 Stream ‘Em

 Kirk Cousins – Has mixed in three top-10 scoring spiked weeks with five performances outside of the top-20 scoring fantasy QB entirely.
 This is a great spot to chase one of those spiked games against a Dallas secondary that’s allowing the fourth-most passing FP per dropback (0.38) and a league-high 8.2 yards per attempt.
-Cowboys EDGE Micah Parsons (ankle) didn’t play in Week 8, and he’s still not practicing on Wednesday.
+Cowboys EDGE Micah Parsons (ankle) is out again.

 Sit ‘Em